mkulesh/stm32DevelopmentBoards/README.md

 This repository shares schematic, PCB, and source code templates that can be helpful for development using STM32 micro-controllers.

-This repository shares schematic, PCB, and source code templates that can be helpful for development using STM32 micro-controllers.

 Currently, there are a lot different development board for STM32 MCU.
 However, each such a board represents only one micro-controller, and almost all these boards are not suitable for breadboards.

 This project tries to address this problem and provides small, universal, and breadboards-friendly adapter and development board for wide range of STM32 controllers.
 This is possible since STM32 MCU’s have really good compatibility to each other.